glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

    - We will work on merging the infrastructure for callbacks together with a callback to provide progress bars.
    - Subsequently, we will work on additional callbacks.
+   - Some of the callbacks will required to discuss with maintainers of other projects.
+     We should make sure to discuss with them to provide the best experience.
 1. Improve histogram gradient-boosting: *GaelVaroquaux, glemaitre, lesteve, ogrisel, lorentzenchr*
    - We will benchmark in terms of statistical performance the `HistGradientBoosting`